aurelienkrieger/generating-images-machine-learning/prompts/2-blurbs.md

 # Blurbs

 Below is a list of suggested blurbs from different books.
 Pick one of them and imagine the cover of the book it describes.
 You may use any Stable Diffusion model you like and you are encouraged to freely develop your own strategies of prompt engineering.
 The cover image(s) may be of any visual style.
-No problem if you haven't read the book, the idea here is not to be acurrate but to express your imagine so feel free to extrapolate from the blurb.
+No problem if you haven't read the book, the idea here is not to be acurrate but to express your imagination so feel free to extrapolate from the blurb.

 ## Requirements